petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-Even if the code isn't nicely generalized and modularized, i.e., it's a collection of highly specific scripts and notebooks rather than a _software product_ like an application or library, it's still much more useful to have something that easily works than something that does not.
+Even if the code isn't nicely generalized and modularized, i.e., it's a collection of highly specific scripts and notebooks rather than a _software product_ like an application or library, it's still much more useful to have something that works than something that does not.
 With a working project, one can make small changes to evolve it towards doing something new.